-There were no other Chinese at school or in our neighborhood.
-For the longest time, I thought I was Mexican-American like all the other kids in my class.
+There were no other Chinese at the primary school my brothers and attended.
+Nor were there, for a long time, any other Chinese families in our neighborhood.
+I grew up thinking I was Mexican-American like all the other kids in my class.
 It took a visit to my maternal grandfather in Taiwan to open my eyes.
 We had just landed.
 It was nighttime.
 People crowded the airport.
 I assumed that they were waiting to greet the other passengers on our plane.
-When the luggage finally appeared, we left the airport and the whole crowd came too.
+When the luggage finally appeared and we could leave the airport, the whole crowd came too.
 It turned out that all of them were relatives.

 My father was born in Shanghai.
 Though his name in the Shanghai dialect means first son born in Shanghai (申伯), my father was not the eldest child.
 There were three other children in his generation of the Kao family: Robert, Ruth and Victor, plus Dorothy who died at the age of two.
 They grew up in a house on Avenue Haig, at the edge of the French Concession.